-To quality as a T3 exempt waste operation the activity must also meet the following criteria:
+T3 activities are the treatment of waste metals for the purposes of removing grease, oil and any non-metallic contaminant by heating in an appliance.
+To qualify as a T3 exempt waste operation the activity must also meet the following criteria:

-- The appliance (or aggregate of all appliances used together) must be less than 0.2 megawatts net rated thermal input
+- The appliance (or aggregate of all appliances used together) must be less than 0.2 megawatts net rated thermal input; and

-- Must not be used for the removal of plastic and rubber from scrap cable or any asbestos contaminant
+- It must not be used for the removal of plastic and rubber from scrap cable or any asbestos contaminant.

 T7 activities involve the treatment by crushing, grinding or reducing in size of concrete, bricks, tiles and ceramics or mixtures of these materials (other than those containing dangerous substances, i.e. ‘170106 mixtures’).
 Such T7 activities typically involve the use of small-scale/micro crushers and can include some mobile plant.
 It is an exempt activity ONLY if it satisfies ALL of the following specific conditions: